glyph-cat/langutil/README.md

 ## Strengths
 * **Get notified of any unlocalized keywords during initialization**<br/>As long as there is at least one language that contains the keyword, any other language without it will be listed out.
 * **Make your localizations dynamic with placeholders**<br/>You can pass in as much variables as you want into your localizations.
 * **It's single and independent**<br/>`langutil` is just a single JavaScript file, and does not have any dependencies.
-Hence, it can be distributed and reused with as little hastle as possible.
+So you can even distribute and reuse it by just copying out the source file if you wish with as little hassle as possible.

 ## Limitations
 * **Localization of non-existent keywords cannot be detected during initialization**<br/>`langutil` cannot inspect each and every one of your project files.
 Hence, if a keyword does not exist in the dictionary at all, you will only be notified when the `localize()` method is called.